These green bean bundles are the ultimate side dish! Crispy bacon wrapped around succulent green beans will be your new tradition this holiday season!

 - Why: Blanching is a great method to use because it stops enzyme actions which can cause a loss of flavor, color, and texture.
 Further, it cleanses the surface of dirt and organisms, brightens the color, and helps to prevent loss of vitamins.
 It’s often used before freezing or canning fruits and vegetables.
 Besides the added benefits of blanching the beans in this recipe it also begins the cooking process for the beans, which can take a long time to cook.
 It shortens the cooking time for the beans.

-These are so fun to serve up, these tips will make it easy and perfect
+These green bean bundles are so fun to serve up!
+These tips will make them turn out perfectly!

 - Bacon: You want to make sure the bacon cooks, so pick thin bacon, not thick sliced.
 Cut it in half so it’s smaller and you wrap it around fewer times allowing it easier access to cook.